scottarterbury/credit-risk-classification/README.md

 ## Summary

 The logistic regression model along with the confusion matrix showed us that this is an accurate analysis of credit worthiness.
 This successfully showed that a loan would be a healthy or risky investment.
 The logistic regression model trained the model and the confusion matrix gave us a test of it's accuracy.
 The more data we obtain the better the results we can display.
-For this data, I would recomment using this type of model in providing a valid due diligence in evaluating credit risk.
+For this data, I would recommend using this type of model in providing a valid due diligence in evaluating credit risk.